Udayteja10/coding-contest-reminder/README.md

 - **High Contrast**: Support for high contrast mode
 - **Reduced Motion**: Respects user's motion preferences

+##conclusion
+The Coding Contest Reminder project effectively helps developers stay updated on upcoming programming contests.

+It provides a modern, user-friendly interface built with React.

+Features like real-time countdowns, search and filter options, calendar view, and theme customization enhance usability and engagement.

+The project ensures that programmers never miss important contests, boosting their participation and productivity.

+It showcases the capabilities of modern web technologies in creating responsive and interactive applications.

+Future enhancements could include:

+Personalized contest notifications

+Integration of more contest platforms

+Mobile app development for greater accessibility and convenience.
 ## Future Enhancements

 Potential features for future versions: